 As a registered representative beginning in 1992, he has worked in both the institutional and private client markets, has advised hundreds of registered representatives and clients about financial issues, products and portfolios and has conducted scores of seminars and workshops for both financial advisors and for their clients.
 He is regularly sought out as a conference speaker.
+He is a member of the CFA Institute and the CFA Society of San Diego.
 He holds multiple licenses and specialty designations for securities and for insurance products, including Series 7, 66 and 24.
 Bob is married to his bride of over 30 years, Ginny, who is a fifth grade teacher.
 They have three grown children.

 Now for the good stuff.